rajatcoer/js-dev-final-capstone-starter-simon-says/README.md

-// TODO: Add the missing query selectors: const statusSpan; // Use querySelector() to get the status element const heading; // Use querySelector() to get the heading element const padContainer; // Use querySelector() to get the heading element
+// TODO: Add the missing query selectors: const statusSpan; // Use querySelector() to get the status element const heading; // Use querySelector() to get the heading element const padContainer; // Use querySelector() to get the padContainer element
 ```

 Use `querySelector()` to get the status, heading, and pad container elements.